-Lies: How To Stop Tolerating Them From Your Partner Suffering From Addiction
+How To Stop Tolerating Lies From Your Alcoholic Partner

-Lies: How To Stop Tolerating Them From Your Partner Suffering From Addiction
+How To Stop Tolerating Lies From Your Alcoholic Partner

 I’ve said this before, I’m pulling examples from this amazing book called In Sheep’s Clothing by Dr. Simon.
 You can get it on Amazon, and although the book is not specifically for addiction, I’m tweaking the examples and the wise advice and applying it for us, those who love someone suffering from addiction.